MSU-Libraries/colophon/README.md

 # Colophon: File Quality Control Validator

-Colophon is a tool to ...
+Colophon is a tool to take a media object manifest, find related files using a flexible matching system, and then run any number of scripts to validate the files founds.
+The output is then bundled into a zip file, including HTML report summary, JSON data details, and full output of all scripts run.

 ## Table of Contents
 * [Installing](#installing)